Nonresident Military Service Members and Spouses

 To avoid a tax assessment based on a filing address on a federal return, military nonresident spouses are strongly encouraged to complete and file an IT 10 form annually when they file their federal return.
 Military spouses may also file an exemption from withholding IT MIL-SP form with their Ohio employers.
 Please be advised that this form asks spouses to provide a copy of their military ID card as verification of status; this is specifically authorized by the Department of Defense.

-Please note, however, that Ohio-domiciled spouses of service members who reside with their spouses outside Ohio are presumed to retain their Ohio domicile.
+NOTE: Ohio-domiciled spouses of service members who reside with their spouses outside Ohio are presumed to retain their Ohio domicile.
 These spouses remain subject to Ohio state income tax and school district income tax, if their domicile is within a taxing school district.

 Military Nonresident Service Members